-If you are planning to incorporate a company in Indonesia, understanding the market and local culture while testing the demand for your business is important for business success.
-As such, many foreigners have adopted to set up a representative office in Indonesia as a key first step towards incorporation of a foreign-owned company (PT PMA).
+If you plan to incorporate a company in Indonesia, understanding the market and local culture while testing the demand for your business is important for business success.
+As such, many foreigners have adopted setting up a representative office in Indonesia as a key first step towards the incorporation of a foreign-owned company (PT PMA).

-Representative offices are typically established to help you gain a better understanding of the Indonesian market, become more familiar with potential clients in Indonesia, locate suitable distributors and commercial partners, and advertise the products or services offered.
+Representative offices are typically established to help you better understand the Indonesian market, become more familiar with potential clients in Indonesia, locate suitable distributors and commercial partners, and advertise the products or services offered.

 Types of Representative Offices in Indonesia

-There are a total of four different types of representative office which exist in Indonesia.
+There are a total of four different types of representative offices which exist in Indonesia.

 KPPAs